Miserlou/Karla/README.md

 Cash can also be used directly for bribes and purchasing information from assets without the need for dice rolls.

+### Covert Actions

+Once per scene, a player may perform a covert action.
+The player writes down their action on a piece of paper and hands it to the Spy Master, who will accept or reject the action.
+If the action is accepted, then the action succeeds, but the Spy Master doesn't announce what occured, unless there is a visible result of the action.
+If it's a skilled covert action then it may require a dice roll.
+If the action is rejected outright, the player may perform a different action.

 ### Combat

 Very occasionally, players may need to engage in combat.
 Gun shots and knife attacks will always require a 6 (1d6) to land on target, and kicks and punches require a 5 (1d6).
 Injuries are realistic.